Financing & Scholarships

-- UNH Study Abroad Administrative: There is an administrative fee charged to all students who are registered for a UNH study abroad course.
-This fee maintains status as full time at UNH while taking courses abroad, ensures transfer of credits that can be applied towards UNH degree requirements, and -if eligible- allows for application of some financial aid.
-It also contributes to a broad range of services available to students before, during and after the abroad program.
-The fee is $300 per term for UNH Managed and UNH Approved programs and $200 per term for exchange programs.
-Students studying abroad for a full academic year at the same institution will have the fee waived for the second semester.
+There is an administrative fee charged to all students who are registered for a UNH study abroad course.
+This fee maintains a student’s status as full time at UNH while taking courses abroad, ensures transfer of credits that can be applied towards UNH degree requirements, and, if eligible, allows for application of financial aid.
+It also contributes to a broad range of services available to students before, during and after their program abroad.
+Additionally, students are charged the Technology Fee and the UNH International Travel Insurance Fee.

-- Summer fees include: Study Abroad Administrative Fee, Registration Fee, and Technology Fee (reduced for summer based on registered credits).
-Summer fees can be found on the UNH Business Service page at http://www.unh.edu/business-services/tuitfees.html.
+Summer fees can be found on the UNH Business Services page at http://www.unh.edu/business-services/tuitfees.html.

 - About CIE